DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

 (e.g. similar in style to that for the [JVM](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-6.html#jvms-6.5)).
-Each bytecode typically has an effect on the stack, and may also effect the memory.
+Each bytecode typically has an effect on the stack, and may also update memory.
 The effect on the stack is described as a rewrite popping zero or more elements on the stack, and pushing zero or more elements on the stack.
-For example, the effect `.. w ⟹ ..` for `POP` states that, for the bytecode to execute, there must be at least one word `w` on the stack and, afterwards, that word is removed (but everything else remains the same).
-Likewise, the memory effect for `STORE` is that the word `w` is written to address `k` in the `data` memory.
+For example, the effect `.. w ⟹ ..` for `POP` states that, for the bytecode to execute, there must be at least one word `w` on the stack and, afterwards, that word is removed (and everything else remains the same).
+Likewise, the memory effect for `STORE` is that the word `w` is written to address `k` in `data`.
 Finally, for completeness, note that (like most programming languages) integer division is {{<wikip page="Euclidean_division">}}non-Euclidean{{</wikip>}} (i.e. rounds _towards_ zero).